 Goal: Review complete proposal packet and consider rationale for recommended proposals.
-Determine which proposals to recommend to the LCDC.
+Determine which proposals to recommend to the Land Conservation and Development Commission (LCDC).

-- 1. The OPAC receives the proposal packet a minimum of two weeks prior to the decision-making meeting. - 2.
+- The Ocean Policy Advisory Council (OPAC) receives the proposal packet a minimum of two weeks prior to the decision-making meeting. - 2.
 OPAC meeting discussion and determination24. - a.
 OCMP staff present proposal packet at the OPAC meeting and provide details to Council members with an opportunity for question and answer. - b.
 Proposing entities with recommended proposals have an opportunity to answer OPAC questions where necessary. - c.
 Public testimony is collected. - 3.
 OPAC makes determination on Working Group Recommendation. - a.
-If the proposal is recommended, the Working Group Recommendation, and public comment summary will be sent to LCDC for review (now referred to as the "OPAC Recommendation" and moves on to Step 5). - b.
+If a proposal is recommended, the Working Group Recommendation, and public comment summary will be sent to LCDC for review (now referred to as the "OPAC Recommendation" and moves on to Step 5). - b.
 If rejected, or if OPAC determines edits are required, the Working Group Recommendation will be returned to the Rocky Habitat Working Group to address OPAC tasks (return to Step 3).